machdyne/einszeit/README.md

 ### Read a message

-Use this command to read an encrypted base64-encoded message that was previously generated using the write command with a paired device.
+Use this command to read an encrypted base64-encoded message that was previously generated using the write command from a paired device.

 ```
 $ ez -r << cipher.txt